 Reframing Organizations, 5th edition

-The fifth edition of Reframing Organizations is out, and available in paperback,hardcover and digital editions at major booksellers.
+The fifth edition of Reframing Organizations is available in paperback,hardcover and digital editions at major booksellers.
 The four frames remain the heart of the book, and the chapter structure is the same as in the 4th edition, but we've edited and added new cases and research throughout to capture the state of knowledge and practice about organizations and leadership in 2013.
 The frames help in understanding, for example, why Steve Jobs needed to fail before he could succeed, and how Jeff Bezos (Amazon) and Howard Schultz (Starbucks) can share an obsession with perfecting the customer experience despite very different ideas on how to achieve that goal.
 There's a new online frames instrument, and a new video in which Terry Deal and I talk about the 5th edition.

 Leading with Soul, 3rd edition